Wooden Spoon Carving Traditions

 Carving wooden spoons is an old folk tradition in Scandinavia, where carvers crafted spoons for home use, seasonal income and to give as gifts.
 The techniques, designs and embellishments commonly used today are deeply embedded in centuries of cultural history, but spoon carving is also a vibrant and growing craft tradition globally.
 World class spoon carvers and instructors Fred Livesay and Jarrod Stone Dahl team up to offer a course suitable for beginners and advanced students alike that will cover the basic techniques, but also delves into design, ergonomics and layout, woods and wood grain, sharpening, finishing, painting and decorating and history and theory of practice.
 This tutorial format with two instructors allows students to pursue their own project interests with more support while enjoying the company of other spoon enthusiasts.
-Students are strongly encouraged to register for an optional 4th day at a discounted cost of $50.
+Students are strongly encouraged to register for an optional 4th day at a discounted cost of $50; call us at (218) 387-9762 to register ahead of time.

 You will need the following tools for this class: